 A StormPrint of Hurricane Arthur made with data from Synoptic API Image Credit: Synoptic

-The Google Trends APITrack this API offers a layer for Google Trends data.
+The Google Trends API offers a layer for Google Trends data.
 It can be used to retrieve keyword popularity data by location, and date.
 Several API methods are available including extracting current top 20 trending topics for a desired location (hotTrends), returning the top 30 searches of the last month (top30in30), or returning data by category (categoryTopCharts).

 Inspectlet is a service to analyze users with heatmaps and screen capture while recording actual visitor sessions.
 Then search and retrieve your session recordings online using this JSON-based APITrack this API.
 The API allows modification for complex searches by name, country, tags, IP, browser, device and more.